 Welcome!
 Our Sunday Service is from 10:30 to 11:30 am and is followed by Coffee and Conversation, a time to mingle with members, friends, and visitors.
 Our services usually include music, readings, reflections, and a sermon.
-Our minister leads roughly one-quarter of our services and the rest are hosted by members of the congregation or an invited speaker.
+Our minister leads roughly one-half of our services and the rest are hosted by members of the congregation or an invited speaker.
 More details can be found below in our service descriptions.
 Our building is wheelchair-accessible.
 Please let our greeter know if you require a hearing device or a large-print hymnal.

-Our children’s Religious Education program begins shortly after the Sunday Service begins, with kids starting in the Gathering Room with adults and exiting to their RE classes after a story for all ages.
+Our children’s Religious Exploration program begins shortly after the Sunday Service begins, with kids starting in the Gathering Room with adults and exiting to their RE classes after a story for all ages.
 Class ends at 11:40am to give parents a few minutes to enjoy meeting others.
 Childcare is provided for infants through age four.
 School age RE is for ages 5 and up, wih youth more than welcome to join us.

 Upcoming Sunday Services

 - “Growing in Gratitude” – Rev. Addae Kraba

 In spite of all the difficulties and challenges in life, there is always something to be grateful for.
 If we answer every small deed of kindness with appreciation, we develop the spirit of gratefulness in our nature.

 - “What Were They Thinking?” – Charles Darnell

 Dec 17th, 2023 10:30:am

 In his most recent publication, Charles Darnell reflects on familiar characters from the Bible and non-canonical works such as the Book of Jubilees and Gnostic gospels.
 He wonders what these men and women thought, how they felt and how they reacted when confronted with incredible challenges.
 Darnell will share select stories and ideas about how the characters might really have responded.
 He hopes his visit helps us find the human in them.

 - “The Season of Light” – Rev. Addae Kraba